-Since 2015, Colin Davin has proudly served on the conservatory faculty of the Cleveland Institute of Music.
+Since 2015, Colin Davin has served on the conservatory faculty of the Cleveland Institute of Music.
 Alongside Jason Vieaux, Colin has helped develop an already-esteemed guitar program into one of the most dynamic of its kind in the country.
-With a prominent focus on collaborative projects and the many skills required for professional success beyond instrumental proficiency, CIM offers its guitar students a unique and unparalleled conservatory education.
+CIM offers its guitar students a unique and unparalleled conservatory education with a focus on collaborative projects and the many skills required for professional success beyond instrumental proficiency.

 Colin Davin joins Jason Vieaux as a co-teacher at the innovative ArtistWorks Jason Vieaux School of Classical Guitar.
-In addition to a comprehensive, exhaustive beginner-to-advanced curriculum of recorded lessons from GRAMMY Award-winning guitarist Jason Vieaux, ArtistWorks’ patented Video Exchange Learning® system allows students to send in videos of their own playing and receive feedback via video response from world class artists.
+In addition to a comprehensive, exhaustive beginner-to-advanced curriculum of recorded lessons from GRAMMY Award-winning guitarist Jason Vieaux, ArtistWorks’ patented Video Exchange Learning® system allows students to send in their performance videos and receive feedback from world-class artists.
 In the classical guitar school, both Jason and Colin respond to student videos.

 From 2012-2015, Colin Davin served as the Teaching Assistant to Sharon Isbin at the Aspen Music Festival and School.
 During his four summers in Aspen, Colin enriched the guitar studio by running a vibrant chamber music program, teaching private lessons, and engaging in community arts education through the festival’s outreach program.